 Thesis title: Tracing the Transmission of Scandinavian Literature to the UK: 1917-2017

-I hold an MA (Hons) in Scandinavian Studies and an MSc in Translation Studies, both from the University of Edinburgh.
-I am awaiting examination of a thesis examining the transmission of Scandinavian literature to the UK over the last century through a series of case studies based on a theoretical framework encompassing function-oriented descriptive translation studies and polysystems theory.
+I was awarded my PhD in Scandinavian Studies in 2018.
+My thesis examines the transmission of Scandinavian literature to the UK over the last century through a series of case studies based on a theoretical framework encompassing function-oriented descriptive translation studies and polysystems theory.
+I also hold an MA (Hons) in Scandinavian Studies and an MSc in Translation Studies, both from the University of Edinburgh.

 I was the 2017 SWEA International Scholar in Research of the Swedish Language, Literature and Culture.